Are you a thrifter? Grab my free tips! Click Here!

 June 17, 2016

-Come take a peek.
+Come take a peek at the full DIY.

 White Lace Valance in the kitchen